Ensembl/ensembl-dauphin-style-compiler/peregrine-data/src/allotment/collision/collision.md

 An `Algorithm` is first created with an `AlgorithmBuilder`.
 This accepts an arbitrary number of `BumpRequestSet`s and will never fail.
 On building, an `Alogirthm` is guranteed to be successfully returned.
 By contrast, extra objects are added to an `Algorithm` object directly, through the `add` method, which can fail due to "pre existing commitments" for spacing other sets.

+The rest of this document describes the default bumping algorithm, selected with `type: bumper`.
+Since it was written `type: wall` has been added.
+The above text applies to both types of bumping.
+THe below text, which refers to the bumper algorithm doesn't apply to wall.
+See separate `wall.md` for details.

 ## Removing the annoyance of "infinite" objects

-There are two types of object which may be bumped: (most commply) objects of finite horizontal extent, which occupy some region of the genome between base-pairs A and B; and (rarely) objects of "infinite" extent, which would stretch across the whole window no matter how zoomed-out we were.
+There are two types of object which may be bumped: (most commonly) objects of finite horizontal extent, which occupy some region of the genome between base-pairs A and B; and (rarely) objects of "infinite" extent, which would stretch across the whole window no matter how zoomed-out we were.
 The latter are not super-useful but are permitted by the model which the collision algorithm must use, and could potentially be UI elements within the browser.

 "infinite" objects are always placed at lower offset than all finite objects and are called, in places, the substrate.
 When these are encountered, a simple accumulator adds their total height and allocates their base.
 Once all the infinite objects have been accounted for (almost always none) the initial offset is recorded in the responses and added to the result of any finite objects, which are therefore bumped as if they start at position zero.
 In this way infinite objects, an annoyance, are rapidly disposed of.